xenozalgo/nordmesh-inga/README.md

  * `NETWORK6` - CIDR IPv6 networks (IE fe00:d34d:b33f::/64), add a route to allows replies once the VPN is up.
  * `TZ` - Set a timezone (IE EST5EDT, America/Denver, [full list](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones)).
  * `GROUPID` - Set the GID for the vpn.
- * `NET_IFACE` - Network Interface to bind the vpn (Useful when combined with `--network host` to protect the entire host).
  * `DEBUG`    - Set to 'on' for troubleshooting (User and Pass would be log).

-# Issues

-If you have any problems with or questions about this image, please contact me through a [GitHub issue](https://github.com/bubuntux/nordvpn/issues).